WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - make sure to **project attributes that you use as an index**.
 Otherwise the **retrieval will be costly!**

 - you **cannot use strongly consistent reads** with **GSI**.
 If you find yourself in a situation where you need strongly consistent reads and different query pattern, re-create the table (migrate the existing one).

+  - you cannot do that due to the fact that the data in GSI is replicated across various nodes.
+Imagine waiting for all those nodes to confirm the write – it could potentially take a long time.

+  - according to [this blog post](https://www.alexdebrie.com/posts/dynamodb-eventual-consistency/#eventual-consistency-on-global-secondary-indexes) the GSI data replication uses a queue that sits between the "main table" and the GSI partitions.

 #### LSI